marcpage/libernet/notes.md

 Information that you may not want to share are email, apartment, street number (or even street or city), first name, last name.
 Whenever personal information is updated, verifiers should be [messaged](#messages) to notify them of the change to give them an opportunity to verify.

-Whenever a personal key is created, a backup key should be created.
+Whenever personal information is created, a backup (*next*) personal key should be created.
 The next field is this backup key.
 In the event that your private key for the personal key is leaked, you can set the valid field to false.
 Anything signed after the timestamp when the personal information is marked *valid=false* should be considered not signed.
-[Trust](#trust) trees should be updated and remove trust for this personal key (at least for items after this timestamp).
+[Trust](#trust) trees should be updated with this timestamp and anything after this timestamp should not be trusted and treated as malevolent.

 If *valid=false* then the *next* value is considered an alias for valid signatures after timestamp.
 The *next* fields should be generated and its private key should be put in cold storage and not used until *valid=false*.
 The *next* should not be trusted in the same personal information in which *valid=false*.